-If the number of nominees is equal to or less than the number to be elected, those candidates are elected by acclamation.
+If the number of nominees is equal to the number to be elected or less, those candidates are elected by acclamation.

 (g) Lower number elected

 If the number of Directors elected is lower than the positions available, the vacancies can be filled by the Board under section 12.3 (Vacancies).